 - 3.1 Rochford District Council is committed to further improving the quality of life for the people of the district by continuing to reduce crime and the fear of crime. - 3.2 Section 17 of the Crime and Disorder Act 1998 introduced a wide range of measures for preventing crime and disorder and imposed a duty on Rochford District Council, Essex Police, Essex County Council and others to consider crime and disorder reduction in the exercise of all their duties.
-The Licensing Act 2003 reinforces this duty for local authorities. - 3.3 The promotion of the licensing objective, to prevent crime and disorder, places a responsibility on licence holders to become key partners in achieving this objective. - 3.4 When addressing crime and disorder the applicant should initially identify any particular issues (having regard to their particular type of premises and/or activities) that are likely to adversely affect the promotion of the crime and disorder objective.
-Such steps as are required to deal with these identified issues should be included within the applicant's operating schedule. - 3.4 When preparing an application for the grant or variation of a premises licence or club premises certificate, applicants should consider if there are any particular issues effecting crime and disorder, having regard to their particular type of premises and / or activities proposed.
-Where an applicant identifies such issues, they should include within the operating schedule such steps as are considered appropriate to deal with them. - 3.5 Applicants should demonstrate that they have considered those factors that impact on crime and disorder.
-These may include Examples of some of the issues that impact on crime and disorder are: - - underage drinking, - drunkenness on premises, - public drunkenness, - drugs, - violent behaviour, - anti-social behaviour. - 3.6 Applicants may wish to consider the following examples of control measures that might be included in their operating schedule, having regard to their particular type of premises and/or activities: - - effective and responsible management of premises, - training and supervision of staff, - adoption of best practice guidance, e.g. Safer Clubbing, the National Alcohol Harm Reduction Strategy Toolkit and other voluntary codes of practice, including those relating to drinks promotions (e.g. The Point of Sale Promotions published by BBPA, Security in Design published by BBPA and Drugs and Pubs, published by BBPA),
+The Licensing Act 2003 reinforces this duty for local authorities. - 3.3 The promotion of the licensing objective, to prevent crime and disorder, places a responsibility on licence holders to become key partners in achieving this objective. - 3.4 When preparing an application for grant or variation of a premises licence or club premises certificate, applicants should consider if there are any particular issues effecting crime and disorder, having regard to their particular type of premises and/or activities proposed.
+Where an applicant identifies such issues they should include such steps as are considered appropriate to deal with them within the operating schedule. - 3.5 Examples of some of the issues that impact on crime and disorder are: - - (a) underage drinking, - (b) drunkenness on premises, - (c) public drunkenness, - (d) drugs, - (e) violent behaviour, - (f) anti-social behaviour. - 3.6 Applicants may wish to consider the following examples of control measures that might be included in their operating schedule, having regard to their particular type of premises and/or activities: - - (a) effective and responsible management of premises, - (b) training and supervision of staff, - (c) adoption of best practice guidance, e.g. Safer Clubbing, the National Alcohol Harm Reduction Strategy Toolkit and other voluntary codes of practice, including those relating to drinks promotions (e.g. The Point of Sale Promotions published by BBPA, Security in Design published by BBPA and Drugs and Pubs, published by BBPA),